Rahulray12/puzzelfun/README.md

 - *CSS*
    - The Website was styled and layed out using CSS in an external file.
 - *JavaScript*
-   - The puzzels are created throught JavaScript and insert into HTML.
-All the interrations between are all realised through Jaca
+   - The puzzels are created throught JavaScript and inserted into HTML.
+   - All the interrations between users and computer are all realised through JavaScript functions and event listeners.
 - *GitPod*
    - This developer platform with VSCode editor can remotely work through web browser.
 - *GitHub*